will-lancer/will-lancer.github.io/README.md

    to the immense and unrelenting detail of PvN's notes.
  * Aluffi's *Algebra: Chapter 0*.
 I'm reading this for graduate algebra I. I believe Aluffi is going to be the new graduate standard.
-His writing is very clear, there are tons of interesting exercises, and everything is covered with sights set on further mathematics.
+His writing is very clear, there are tons of interesting exercises, and everything is covered with sights set on further mathematics (usually algebraic geometry).
    He covers everything categorically, which is actually quite helpful once you get the hang of it.
 An overall great graduate algebra textbook with an algebraic geometry flavor.